tcd-2025-gdp8/gdp8/README.md

 - `GEMINI_API_KEY` - necessary for the Gemini API integration for the intelligent chatbot.
 - `GOOGLE_CALENDAR_HOST_CLIENT_ID` (OAuth 2.0 Client ID associated with a Google Cloud project), `GOOGLE_CALENDAR_HOST_CLIENT_SECRET` (OAuth 2.0 Client secret), `GOOGLE_CALENDAR_HOST_REFRESH_TOKEN` (a refresh token generated for the OAuth 2.0 Client) - necessary for the Google Calendar integration for study sessions.

-The OAuth 2.0 Client ID and secret can be obtained from the Google Cloud console under the *APIs and Services->Credentials* section within the project.
+The OAuth 2.0 Client ID and secret can be obtained from the Google Cloud console under the *APIs and Services > Credentials* section within the project.

 ## Backends